DAOmasons/ERC20Wrapper/README.md

-# Wrapped Arbitrum Token (wARB) Contract
+# ERC20 Wrapper Token (wERC20) Contract

-The Wrapped Arbitrum Token (wARB) contract is a Solidity project designed to wrap Arbitrum tokens, allowing them to be used in a variety of applications.
+The ERC20 Wrapper (wERC20) contract is a Solidity project designed to wrap ERC20 tokens, allowing them to be used in a variety of applications.
 This repository contains the code for the wARB contract along with instructions on how to deploy and interact with it.

 ## Getting Started